 Cocaine is a central nervous system stimulant and is commonly known as a “party” drug.
 There is a good reason for this slang term, as cocaine use leads to increased energy and alertness and can reduce the effects of alcohol, enabling someone to drink more.
-These effects come with a high cost, however, and cocaine use produces a variety of chemical changes in the brain, some may even be lifelong.
-In this article, we examine the exact mechanism(s) of action that cocaine utilizes to produce its effects.
+These effects come with a high cost, however, and cocaine use produces a variety of changes in the brain, some may even be lifelong.
+In this article, we examine the exact ways that cocaine produces its effects.

 How Cocaine Affects The Brain

-Cocaine is a very potent drug, and it affects a variety of neurotransmitters in the brain.
-Neurotransmitters are chemicals that are responsible for moderating and sending signals throughout the brain and sending signals from the brain to the body.
+Cocaine is a very potent stimulant drug, and it affects a variety of neurotransmitters in the brain.
+Neurotransmitters are chemicals that are responsible for moderating and sending signals throughout the brain.
 The most direct influence in the case of cocaine is on the neurotransmitter dopamine, however, it also produces changes in the serotonin and norepinephrine neurotransmitter systems.
-In essence, cocaine promotes the release of dopamine, serotonin, and norepinephrine while also preventing reuptake, a chemical recycling process used in the brain which also maintains steady levels of these neurotransmitters.
-Also, because of cocaine’s particular structure, it is easily able to penetrate the blood-brain barrier and strongly impact the levels of these neurotransmitters.
+Cocaine promotes the release of dopamine, serotonin, and norepinephrine while also preventing reuptake, a chemical recycling process used in the brain which also maintains steady levels of these neurotransmitters.
+Because it can prevent reuptake, the levels of dopamine will rise dramatically as it continues to build up instead of being cleared away as it normally would.

 Using cocaine will quickly produce a flood of dopamine, serotonin, and norepinephrine while also acting as a local anesthetic, numbing mucus membranes that are directly exposed to it.
-The flood of the neurotransmitter dopamine is mostly responsible for the mental euphoria and to a lesser degree the increased physical energy.
+The flood of the neurotransmitter dopamine is mostly responsible for mental euphoria and to a lesser degree the increased physical energy.
 Increased serotonin also contributes to euphoria in a minor fashion, and produces elevated mood and sense of well being while using the drug.
-Norepinephrine is both a neurotransmitter in the brain, as well as a hormone in the blood, and promotes the release of adrenaline.
-Norepinephrine is the main culprit for the stimulant effects, both mental and physical.
+Norepinephrine is both a neurotransmitter in the brain, as well as a hormone in the blood where it can promote the release of adrenaline.
+Dopamine and norepinephrine are responsible for increased energy when using cocaine.

-Chronic cocaine use and the subsequently increased levels of these neurotransmitters causes the brain to undergo a process called downregulation.
-This is an attempt by the brain to maintain balance and is a direct response to these heightened levels.
-Downregulation is the act of the brain turning “down” its sensitivity to these chemicals since they are consistently present at very high levels.
-This has the effect of producing tolerance, since the brain will now respond in a reduced way when these neurotransmitters are produced.
-Finally, prolonged cocaine use may alter the signaling pathways and production of these neurotransmitters, particularly dopamine, and result in long-term changes to the user’s brain structure.
+Chronic cocaine use and the continuously increased levels of these neurotransmitters causes the brain to undergo a process called downregulation.
+This process is the brain’s attempt to maintain balance and is a direct response to these heightened levels.
+Downregulation is the act of the brain “turning down” its sensitivity to these neurotransmitters when they are at higher-than-normal levels for too long.
+This has the effect of producing tolerance since the brain will now respond less strongly to these neurotransmitters.
+Finally, prolonged cocaine use may alter the signaling pathways and production of these neurotransmitters, particularly dopamine, and result in long-term changes to the brain’s structure.

-The comedown from cocaine is just as intense as the high, although it heads in the opposite direction.
 The high from snorting cocaine can last around 45 minutes to 1 hour.
 Cocaine has a very short half-life (studies vary but between 1-2 hours) which means that the body metabolizes and eliminates it quite quickly.
-This results in plummeting levels of dopamine, serotonin, and norepinephrine and can feel like a crash.
-The longer someone has been doing cocaine, the worse this will feel.
-Often, due to the lowered dopamine and serotonin, a deep sense of dread or impending doom accompanies a cocaine comedown.
-This can cause someone to feel like their world is coming to an end, and further encourages more cocaine use.
+This results in plummeting levels of dopamine, serotonin, and norepinephrine that can often feel like a crash, and the longer someone has been doing cocaine the worse this will feel.

 How Cocaine Affects The Body